Swingin' Utters: Musical style

 The band's sound is a traditional punk rock sound, and has been described as "street punk".
 CMJ New Music Report described their sound as "blue-collar pop-influenced punk".
-Comparisons have been drawn with early punk bands such as The Clash, Sham 69, The Sex Pistols, and Stiff Little Fingers.
-The band have also incorporated elements of country music and roots rock, with comparisons to band such as Dropkick Murphys and The Pogues.
+Comparisons have been drawn with early punk bands such as the Clash, Sham 69, the Sex Pistols, and Stiff Little Fingers.
+The band have also incorporated elements of country music and roots rock, with comparisons to band such as Dropkick Murphys and the Pogues.
 Bonnel cites early punk rock bands and Celtic music as his early influences.
 Darius Koski said of their music "I've always thought of [our] songs as just loud, aggressive and fast folk or country songs."

 Side projects

 Members of the Swingin' Utters have been involved in many musical side projects, most notably Johnny Bonnel, Darius Koski, and Spike Slawson's Filthy Thievin' Bastards (formed in 2000).
 Druglords of the Avenues with Johnny Peebucks singing (formed in Oakland, California in 2004), and Spike Slawson's Me First and the Gimme Gimmes (in which he is the vocalist).

 Drummer Greg McEntee also joined Viva Hate in February 2007, and the Re-Volts are fronted by Spike Slawson, with Darius Koski and Jack Dalrymple on guitar for their first record.
 Dalrymple was the former vocalist/guitarist for fellow Fat Wreck band Dead to Me as well.
-Jack also sings and plays guitar in 2 bands that are on Adeline Records, first is the band One Man Army which recently reunited after almost a decade of hiatus and released a new EP.
-The 2nd is a brand new band named ToyGuitar which Jack is joined by Miles Peck on guitar as well.
-Miles is also the lead singer and guitarist in bay area punk band The Sore Thumbs.
+Jack also sings and plays guitar in two bands that are on Adeline Records: One Man Army, who briefly reunited after almost a decade of hiatus and released a new EP, and toyGuitar, in which Jack is joined by Miles Peck on guitar.
+A former Utters bandmate, Miles was also the lead singer and guitarist in Bay Area punk band the Sore Thumbs.